 Doberman Pinschers are commonly used as guard dogs due to their muscular and intimidating appearance.
 They also can run at speeds of over 30 MPH, proving to be a dog you don’t want to mess with.

-On the flip side, the Doberman does have a softer side and can serve as a wonderful family guardian and companion.
+Conversely, the Doberman has a softer side and can serve as an excellent family guardian and companion.
 You’ll have to socialize them properly to be comfortable around new people.

 Despite their large and somewhat clumsy appearance, Great Danes can run as fast as 30 MPH!

-Despite their large, lean and somewhat gangly appearance, the Great Dane moves with elegance and smoothness and projects an air of nobility.
+Despite their large, lean, and somewhat gangly appearance, this gentle giant moves with elegance and smoothness and projects an air of nobility.

-This breed is described as being a people pleaser, and they are known for being dependable and friendly.
+This breed is described as a people pleaser, known for being dependable and friendly.

 Conclusion: Fastest Dog Breeds

-The fastest dog breeds in the world can reach whopping speeds that will make your head spin.
+The fastest dog breeds worldwide can reach whopping speeds that will make your head spin.

-Some require constant exercise to keep their energy levels in check, while others are actually quite couch potatoes.
+Some require constant exercise to maintain their energy levels, while others are couch potatoes.

-Either way, when they decide to run at full speeds, it’s certainly a sight to be seen!
+Either way, when they decide to run at full speed, it’s certainly a sight to be seen!

 Fastest Dog Breeds Bonus Tip: How to Pick the Right Dog